Marvelous Metals: Surveying the Circumgalactic Medium of Simulated Dwarf Galaxies: Physical Properties of the CGM

 In the highest mass galaxies, we find a substantial fraction of mass in a cool and dense phase ($n_{gas}\sim10^{-3}$ cm$^{-3}$, $T\sim10^4$ K) and a warmer, more diffuse phase.
 This bimodality is consistent with theoretical expectations for higher-mass galaxies \citep[e.g., TNG50: see Figure 6 of][]{2020MNRAS.498.2391N} and existing work on lower-mass galaxies \citep[e.g., FIRE: see Figure 11 of ][]{DwarfCGM_in_FIRE}, in which the cooler gas is photoionized and the warmer component is a virialized component.
 Furthermore, the virialized component is largely comprised of low-metallicity gas, likely due to dilution from pristine IGM accretion, as shown in the radial profiles described below.

 Radial profiles with respect to normalized galactocentric radius ($r/R_{200c}$) of temperature, density, and metallicity are shown in the bottom three rows of Figure \ref{fig:CGMPhases_Profiles}.
-The colorbar shows the mass-weighted probability density (same as the one used in the phase diagrams in the leftmost column).
+The colorbar shows the mass-weighted probability density (the same as the one used in the phase diagrams in the leftmost column).
 We highlight the CGM region ($0.15 < r/R_{200c}<1.0$), which is demarcated by dashed lines, but also include the disk region ($r/R_{200c}<0.15$) and the region immediately beyond the halo ($1.0 < r/R_{200c}<1.6$)\footnote{We choose to extend out to $1.6R_{200c}$ which is approximately $R_{\bf{200m}}$ because some works choose to implement the $R_{\bf{200m}}$ virial definition as opposed to $R_{200c}$.}.
+For clarity, we also annotate each panel with the median properties of all particles within $0.15 -1.0R_{200c}$.

 As shown in the temperature and density radial profiles (upper-middle and lower-middle rows of Figure \ref{fig:CGMPhases_Profiles}), we find the cool component of the CGM is largely centralized to the inner regions of the halo, while the warmer phase exists in the outskirts.
 Similar to Auriga \citep{Cook_24}, FIRE-2 \citep{Stern2021}, and IllustrisTNG \citep{IllustrisTNG_CRS_Ramesh24}, we find a sharp transition from the cool to the warm phase at $r/R_{200c}\sim 0.4$.
 This transition in temperature roughly corresponds to the location where the cooling time becomes shorter than the free fall time ($t_{\rm cool}<t_{\rm ff}$).
 This allows gas to cool to temperatures of $\sim10^4$ K before falling into the galaxy on a free-fall time \citep[e.g.,][]{Stern2021}.
 The outer regions generally follow the virial temperature, which is in line with previous theoretical work predicting gas falling into a halo will be shock-heated to near the virial temperature \citep[e.g.,][]{Brooks2009, 2012MNRAS.423.2991V}.
 Also, the cooling times in this outer region are longer than the free-fall times, which keeps the gas at near virial temperatures before falling into the galaxy.
-We find that the behavior of cooling and free-fall times in the \MM\, sample generally follows the behaviors seen in \citet{Stern2021}, however, future work will investigate this more explicitly.
+We find that the behavior of cooling and free-fall times in the \MM\, sample generally follows the behaviors seen in \citet{Stern2021}; however, future work will investigate this more explicitly.
 Lastly, for all three galaxy mass bins, we find the hottest gas to have been recently heated by SNe feedback.